 Results and discussions

 As stipulated in HKCAP 2030+, the ultimate goals of mitigating the climate change challenge includes developing the RE market with a reinforcement on the PV market, as well as reducing the carbon emissions.
 Subsequently, the government has specified several the goals regarding the cumulative RE installed capacity, carbon emission per capita and the electricity supplied by PV-generated power as 660 MW, 3.8 tonnes/person and 1% to 1.5%, respectively, by 2030.
-The corresponding simulation results of the policy-screening scenarios are demonstrated in Figs. 3 to 5.
+The corresponding simulation results of the policy-screening scenarios are demonstrated in Figs. 3 to 5 and Tables 2 to 4.

 It is observed that the cumulative RE installed capacity goal can be exactly achieved by 2030 in all scenarios except Policy 2, and it is greatly influenced by Policies 1 and 2 by changing the pace of replacing traditional energy source with the cleaner ones.
 Specifically, Policies 3 to 5 display similar goal-achieving trajectory as the baseline scenario, with Policies 3 and 4 indicating higher outcomes, while Policy 5 indicating slightly lower outcomes.
 It is remarkable that by implementing Policy 1, the HKCAP 2030+ goal can be accomplished in advance by 2029 with the value of 693 MW.
 Nonetheless, Policy 2 appears to fail achieving the goal with just 572 MW by 2030.